 According to Frost & Sullivan survey, size of the global B2B multi-vendor marketplace ecommerce market is expected to reach nearly US $7 trillion by 2020 – more than double that of B2C:

-In the US B2B ecommerce sales is projected to increase to more than US$1 trillion, while Chinese major B2B marketplace Alibaba is expected to reach US $2.1 trillion by 2020.
+In the US B2B ecommerce sales is projected to increase to more than US$1 trillion, while Chinese major B2B online marketplace platform Alibaba is expected to reach US $2.1 trillion by 2020.

-Wholesale suppliers are one of the most common sellers for B2B multi vendor marketplaces.
+Wholesale suppliers are one of the most common sellers for B2B multi vendor wholesale marketplaces.

 They purchase from warehouses and manufacturers in big quantities to sell further.